-The act of creating a list of chores for kids is, well, a chore.
-But setting up age-appropriate tasks are important for a child’s development and making sure your house seem like it just experienced a seismic event.
-A chore chart, a calendar-like board used to track and organize various household tasks from toy pickup and book sorting to bed making and lawn mowing that kids must do throughout the week, is an excellent way to set up a working system.
+The act of creating a chore list for kids can be, well, a chore.
+But setting up age-appropriate tasks are important for a child’s development and to make sure your house seem like it just experienced a seismic event.
+A chore chart, a calendar-like board used to track and organize various household tasks from toy pickup and book sorting to bed making and floor-wiping that kids must do throughout the week, is an excellent way to set up a working system.

 “Chore charts help children see themselves as capable and able to accomplish tasks,” says Maureen Healy, author of The Emotionally Healthy Child.
 “It’s really the beginning of helping your son or daughter develop self-reliance and ultimately, years from now.
 [Helping to ]raise a child who can take care of herself, and contribute her unique gifts to the world with gusto.”

-How do you create a chore chart that actually works?
+How do you create a chore chart for kids that actually works?
 Well, that’s another thing altogether.
 Tone, creativity, and collaboration are all important to address.
-Here are some tactics for creating a chore chart that actually gets stuff accomplished.
+Here are some tactics for creating one that sticks.

 Unless a family is living in Dickensian England, parents will know that the idea of a chore chart shouldn’t be to simply shrug off tasks on a child.
 That doesn’t necessarily play to their strengths.
 “Children aren’t designed for solitary work.
 They’re designed for fun, for collaboration, and for being noticed,” says Juli Idleman of Hand in Hand Parenting.
 “Rather than, ‘Please take out the garbage,’ try, ‘Can you grab one end of this sack?
 It’s really heavy!’ and opening a conversation about what might be in there.”
 Parents should try scheduling a short period of time where everyone in the house helps out on one task together.
 This kind of collaboration keeps chores from becoming rote and isolating.

 - Align Expectations